therohitdas/twitterbot/README.md

 ### What it can do for you:

-* Copy Followers from a twitter account to your account by following them.
+* Copy Followers: Copies follower from a twitter account to your account by following them.
 * Favorite tweets as they get posted for all the search terms you specify.
 * Unfollow all user who don't follow you back.
 Comes with a safe list feature.
 * More features to come....